SkygearIO/guides/cloud-function/lambda/js.md

 [[toc]]

-You will need lambda functions if you want to have codes written on the backend server instead of inside the SDK.
+You will need lambda functions if you want to have codes written on the backend server instead of client side.
 The client SDK calls the cloud codes which in turn return the response back to the client.

 Typical usages include: